Communicating Your Research

 How to reach a wider audience

-These sessions will provide:
+These sessions provide:

 - Ways to talk about your research that will resonate with the public as well as with your disciplinary peers